-Performing actions will lead to you getting loot.
-These are simply different shaped tiles, that you have to place on your home board and cover the negative points on it.
+Performing actions will lead to loot.
+These are simply different shaped tiles, that you have to place on your boards and cover the negative points on them.
 It’s a little puzzle game on its own (similar to Patchwork) and a very smooth game mechanic that is seamlessly implemented.

 If your board is not big enough for all your goods – that’s where additional boards (Shetlands, Faroes, Iceland, and Greenland) come into play.
 You can colonize them as well.

 At the end of the last round, points are added together and the winner is declared.

 - A large number of mechanics, concepts, and details blended into a masterpiece strategy game.